 Myth 3: Men Aren’t Weak, They Don’t Break Down, They Don’t Cry

 Real men don’t cry.
 The issue with this myth is that men should cry.
 I’m not suggesting weeping uncontrollably at television commercials, but that scripture says that real men should have the ability to cry at appropriate moments.
 It’s a matter of being secure enough and aware of your emotions, that you have the ability to shed some tears.

 Myth 4: Men Are Great Lovers and Have an Insatiable Appetite for Sex

-Certainly men are different from women in the value they place on their perceived need for sex.
+Certainly, men are different from women in the value they place on their perceived need for sex.
 However, the vast majority of men I have worked with don’t claim to be great lovers, nor do they have an insatiable appetite.
-For many men this puts enormous pressure on them, and can create a performance anxiety that can cripple their ability to function sexually.
+For many men, this puts enormous pressure on them and can create performance anxiety that can cripple their ability to function sexually.
 Sex becomes reduced to performance, and the person is lost.

 Myth 6: Men are the Opposite of Women

 The myth says that men and women are polar opposites – completely different.
 “We can’t understand women because they are the opposite of us.”
 That is wrong.
 When we focus primarily on our differences to the exclusion of similarities, we set ourselves up for the divisive and antagonistic good-guy/bad-gal (or bad-guy/good-gal) mentality.
 Seeing each gender as totally opposite can lead to some unfortunate stereotypical distortions.

 Sound off: What are some other myths about men that you have experienced?